hvmerode/junit-pipeline/README.md

   This is a 'nice-to-have'.

 ## Solved ##
+* In case of a build error, try to determine the details of the error.
+Check:
+  * ~~Validate whether the variable groups used are valid: See https://dev.azure.com/mycorp-com/UnitTest/_apis/distributedtask/variablegroups~~
+  * ~~Validate whether the environments used are valid, using: https://dev.azure.com/mycorp-com/UnitTest/_apis/distributedtask/environments~~
 * ~~Implement method setVariableSearchStepByIdentifier~~
 * ~~- ${{ if }} construction in stages or jobs gives a validation error~~
 * ~~Possibility to replace a step with a yamlTemplate file (the yamlTemplate file could serve as a mock file).~~